-The department is a leader in the analysis of systems of nonlinear differential equations that arise in modeling a variety of physical phenomena.
+The department is a leader in the analysis of systems of nonlinear differential equations and dynamical systems that arise in modeling a variety of physical phenomena.
 They include problems in biology, chemistry, phase transitions, fluid flow, flame propagation, diffusion processes, and pattern formation in nonlinear stochastic partial differential equations.

 The biological world stands as the next great frontier for mathematical modeling and analysis.
 This group studies complex systems and dynamics arising in various biological phenomena.